On the derived functors of destabilization and of iterated loop functors: Introduction

 which, in homology, induces the Lannes-Zarati homomorphism (up to dualizing) \cite{lannes_zarati_deriv_destab}, the derived form of:

 thus giving rise to $D_s M \rightarrow \mathrm{Tor}^\cala _s (\field, M)$.
 (A word of warning: $DM$ is an unstable module, in particular concentrated in degrees $\geq 0$, hence the map to $\field \otimes _\cala M$ is not in general surjective.)
-This morphism is of interest, since it is intimately related to the mod-$2$ Hurewicz morphism.
+This morphism is of interest, since it is intimately related to the mod $2$ Hurewicz morphism.

+The final section indicates some recent developments in the subject and some open problems.
+In particular, the potential higher chromatic analogues of this theory are of significant interest.
+This material is only outlined here.

-A number of exercises (of varying levels of difficulty) are included, reflecting the origin of this text as lecture notes\footnote{Lecture notes of a mini-course given in August 2013 at the VIASM (Vietnamese Institute for Advanced Study in Mathematics), Hanoi.}.
+A number of exercises (of varying levels of difficulty) are included, reflecting the origin of this text as lecture notes; likewise, some proofs are left as exercises.
 The reader is encouraged to attempt them all, since they are essential to the understanding of the subject.

-They should also provide the details of the proofs indicated as being straightforward.
+{\bf Acknowledgement:} The author is grateful to the anonymous referee for their careful reading of the manuscript and for their suggestions.

-{\bf Acknowledgement:} The author would like to thank the VIASM for the invitation to give this lecture course and for providing excellent working conditions during his visit in August 2013 - and is grateful to the participants of the special activity on {\em Algebraic Topology} for their interest.
-The author also wishes to acknowledge the financial support provided by the \href{http://viasm.edu.vn/?lang=en}{VIASM} and \href{https://www.math.univ-paris13.fr/formath/index.php/fr/liafv}{LIA Formath}.
+The author would like to thank the VIASM for the invitation to give this lecture course and for providing excellent working conditions during his visit in August 2013.
+He is also grateful to the participants of the special activity on {\em Algebraic Topology} for their interest.